arei/npmbox/README.md

     cd somedir

 3).
-Copy the npmbox.npmbox folder into this directory.
+Copy the npmbox.npmbox folder into this directory:

     cp /media/usb/npmbox.npmbox .